 Sex is great.
-Sex is the private and intimate connection which we can share monogamously with our chosen partner.
-Our soulmate.
+Sex is the private and intimate connection we can share monogamously with our chosen partner, our soulmate.
 (Of course, there are others who share this with multiple partners, with all due respect.)

 It is natural to spend less time having sex as you are together longer.
 At first, sex is a priority; then other things like jobs and children get in the way.
 Over time, the novelty wears off.
 We get to know each other better and deeper, but not necessarily through more sex.
-It can become routine.
+Physical intimacy can become routine or dwindle away altogether.